 What is Probate?

 Probate is the term used to describe the various administrative, legal and financial tasks which must be undertaken when a person dies.
-If you have recently had a loved one pass away, you may be facing the seemingly daunting prospect of conducting their Probate affairs, but fortunately there is a range of assistance available to you at this trying time.
+If you have recently had a loved one pass away, you may be facing the seemingly daunting prospect of administering their estate, but fortunately there is a range of assistance available to you at this trying time.

 When an individual passes away, a plethora of processes and procedures must come into play in order to deal with the legal repercussions of their death.
 This means that their affairs must be put in order by those who survive them.
-If they left a Will, it will have to meet the approval of a Probate Court, who, if satisfied that the Will is legitimate and fair, will then issue a Grant of Probate.
-The latter document grants the appointed individuals legal approval to take over the financial and legal affairs of the departed.
-These individuals, known as Executors, will have been nominated in the Will.
+If they left a Will, it will have to meet the approval of a Probate Court, who, if satisfied that the Will is valid, will then issue a Grant of Probate.
+The latter document publishes the Executor’s authority to take over the financial and legal affairs of the departed.
+The ‘Executor’ is the person who will administer the estate and they will have been nominated in the Will.

 What does the Probate process involve?

-A range of tasks await those appointed as Executors or Administrators, including a valuation of the property and debts of the deceased, the settling of any taxes that may be due (including Inheritance Tax), and the proper administration of the whole affair, seeing that property is distributed according to the wishes of the departed, or, failing that, the rules of intestacy.
+A range of tasks await those appointed as Executors or Administrators, including a valuation of the assets and liabilities of the deceased, the settling of any taxes that may be due (including Inheritance Tax), and the proper administration of the whole affair, seeing that property is distributed according to the wishes of the departed, or, failing that, the rules of intestacy.

 As you can probably tell, the Probate process can take a lot of time for those who are tasked with it, and may also involve complicated legal situations which could call for a professional’s touch.